Thein Pe Myint: Political career

-Already a well-known, if controversial, writer, Thakin Thein Pe quickly became one of the leading spokesmen of the Left movement in Burma.
+Already a well-known and controversial writer, Thakin Thein Pe quickly became one of the leading spokesmen of the leftist movement in Burma.
 He was an important student leader in the protests against the colonial British Government in 1936 and the "Uprising of 1300 ME" in 1938.

-When the Second World War began, Thein Pe Myint was one of a few leading Burmese independence activists that refused to ally with fascist Japan.
+When the Second World War began Thein Pe Myint was one of a few leading Burmese independence activists that refused to ally with fascist Japan.
 In an open break with most other prominent student leaders like Aung San, Thein Pe Myint sided with the Allied powers, even if it meant working with the British.
 In 1942, Thein Pe Myint went underground when the Japanese empire conquered Burma.

-Thein Pe Myint position on Japan was later vindicated, as Japanese rule proved disastrous.
+Thein Pe Myint position on Japan was later vindicated as Japanese rule proved disastrous.
 General Aung San, who had allied with the Japanese, sent Thein Pe Myint as an envoy to India to seek help from the Allies in fighting the Japanese.
 He played a leading role in propaganda and liaison activities between wartime Burmese leaders, like General Aung San, and the British Force 136, the special operations and intelligence unit.

 After the war, he worked in many associations and parties, including the Communist Party of Burma, Sino-Burmese Friends Associations, People Peace Association, and the Burmese Writers Association.

 In 1946, he became the first minister of Agriculture and Forestry in General Aung San's government during the war.
 He was jailed in 1948 but released in 1949.
 After independence, Thein Pe Myint's political career turned to advocacy as a journalist.

 Career as a writer and journalist

 Thein Pe Myint's literary career began in 1937 when he was already a politically active Rangoon University student.

-His inaugural work "Tet Phonegyi "(The Modern Monk; တက်ဘုန်းကြီး) openly deals with scandalous sexual liaisons and corrupt affairs of some of Burmese Buddhist clergy.
+His inaugural work "Tet Phonegyi" (The Modern Monk; တက်ဘုန်းကြီး) openly deals with scandalous sexual liaisons and corrupt affairs of some of Burmese Buddhist clergy.
 His fellow Dobama Asiayone member Thakin Nu wrote the introduction of the book.
 The provocative book shocked the highly devout Burma, and came to symbolize the open challenge by the left-leaning college-educated student activists to the old unspoken norms of Burmese society.
 The book was vigorously denounced by Young Monks Association.
 Both the writer and the publishing company received many threats.
 However some leading writers including Zawgyi welcomed the book.
 He became known as Tet Pongyi Thein Pe.